 - My Account

-*On this date in 1862, The Morrill Land-Grant Act was passed.
-This allowed for the creation of land-grant colleges in U.S. states and paved the way for many Historical Black Colleges and Universities, (HBCU) using the proceeds of federal land sales.
+*On this date, in 1862, The Morrill Land-Grant Act was passed.
+This allowed for the creation of land-grant colleges in U.S. states and paved the way for many Historical Black Colleges and Universities (HBCUs) using the proceeds of federal land sales.

-The Morrill Act of 1862 was enacted during the American Civil War and the Morrill Act of 1890 (the Agricultural College Act of 1890 expanded this model.
-For 20 years prior to the first introduction of the bill in 1857, there was a political movement calling for the creation of agriculture colleges.
-The movement was led by Professor Jonathan Baldwin Turner of Illinois College.
+The Morrill Act of 1862 was enacted during the American Civil War, and the Morrill Act of 1890 (the Agricultural College Act of 1890 expanded this model.
+For 20 years before the first introduction of the bill in 1857, there was a political movement calling for the creation of agriculture colleges.
+Professor Jonathan Baldwin Turner of Illinois College led the movement.

-For example, the Michigan Constitution of 1850 called for the creation of an "agricultural school".
+For example, the Michigan Constitution of 1850 called for an "agricultural school."
 It was not until February 12, 1855, that Michigan Governor Kinsley S. Bingham signed a bill establishing the United States' first agriculture college.
 That was the Agricultural College of the State of Michigan, known today as Michigan State University, which served as a model for the Morrill Act.